Partnership for the Advancement of Cancer Research Project

 Photo by Clayton Hibbert

-Travel costs (up to $450) to and from Seattle are provided.
-Travel arrangements will be coordinated by Hutchinson Center staff unless otherwise requested.
-If the cost of airfare is less than $450, the program will reimburse students for the cost of one checked bag per flight and/or ground transportation to and from the airport.
+Roundtip travel costs (up to $450) to and from Seattle are provided.
+Travel arrangements will be coordinated by program staff unless otherwise requested.
+If the cost of airfare is less than $450, the program will reimburse students for luggage fees and/or ground transportation to and from the airport.
 A receipt denoting the cost of these items is required for reimbursement.
 Students who drive to Seattle may receive mileage reimbursement (up to $450).

-Interns are responsible for their housing, meals, and local transportation.
-Housing for the nine-week session is available at the University of Washington’s Stevens Court for approximately $1,600.
-This residential facility has clusters of four single-occupancy bedrooms that surround a living room, bathroom, and kitchen.
+Participants are responsible for their housing, meals, and local transportation.
+Housing is available at the University of Washington’s Stevens Court for approximately $1,800 for the duration of the program.
 Housing applications for Stevens Court will be sent to students who are selected to participate in the Cancer Research Internship in early March.
-For more information about the amenities offered at Stevens Court, please visit: http://www.hfs.washington.edu/housing/Default.aspx?id=267.
+For more information about the amenities offered at Stevens Court, please visit their website.
 Students are also welcome to make their own housing arrangements.
-A quarterly pass for regional Metro transportation (buses) may be purchased for $45.00.
+Participants are eligible to purchase a subsidized transportation pass for $45.
+There is a free shuttle between FHCRC and University of Washington campus that departs every 40 minutes.

 The Cancer Research Internship for Undergraduate Students is fully integrated with the FHCRC’s Summer Undergraduate Research Program (SURP).
 To submit an online application, please visit the SURP website.
-The application deadline is Friday, January 18, 2013.
-Letters of recommendation for up to two references are due by Friday, January 25, 2013.
-Notification of acceptance will occur in mid-March.
+The application deadline is Friday, January 17, 2014.
+Letters of recommendation for up to two references are due by Friday, January 24, 2014.
+Notification of acceptance will occur in mid- to late-February.

 If you have any questions or would like more information about the Cancer Research Internship for Undergraduate Students, you may contact Drs.
 Michèle Shuster at NMSU at: firstname.lastname@example.org or Julian Simon at the FHCRC at: email@example.com.